A much vaunted discovery, which later turns out to be illusory or worthless.

 There are two unrelated meanings of 'mare's nest' in circulation, and there's little to connect them.
 The first, and 'proper' meaning, has it that finding a mare's nest is imagining that one has found something remarkable when in fact one has found nothing of the sort.
 The second meaning, which is more widespread today, is that a mare's nest is a confused mess - more on that later.

 The earlier 'misconception' meaning has been in use since at least the 16th century, when Robert Peterson published a version of the Italian John Della Casa's Galateo.
-This was 'done into English', i.e. translated, by Peterson in 1576:
+This was 'done into English', that is, translated, by Peterson in 1576:

 Nor Stare in a mans face, as if he had spied a mares nest.

 Animals are often alluded to in phrases of this sort, for example, lion's share, dog's breakfast, bird's-eye view etc. Of course, this one is different, in that mares don't make nests - the allusion was meant to be comically ironic.
 That humour is reflected in several of the early citations of 'mare's nest' (or horse's nest, as some early references have it), which refer directly to laughter, for example, John Fletcher's Jacobean tragedy Bonduca, circa.
 1613

 Why dost thou laugh?
 What Mares nest hast thou found?

 The joke was pushed further by Dr. [Jonathan] Swift, in the play Miscellanies, 1751:

 What!
 Have you found a mare's nest, and laugh at the eggs?